FrankasProjects/cloud-native-reliability-deployment/Deployment/BaselineArchitecture/readme.md

 ## Architecture

 The general cluster architecture consists of a VPC with six subnets (three private and three public), each in a different availability zone.
 Here, the *us-east-2* region is used.
 The cluster itself consists of two managed node groups, one containing one node and the other containing two nodes.
 This repo applies the module structure enabled by Terraform by splitting the cluster creation into two modules.
 The first module (eks-cluster-creation) creates the requried VPC, subnets, policies, and the EKS cluster itself with the two node groups.
-Afterwards, the second module isntalls the requried add-ons in the cluster, here the aws-load-balancer controller that is required to installs the application later.
+Afterwards, the second module installs the requried add-ons in the cluster, here the aws-load-balancer controller that is required to deploy the application later.

 ## Requirements